Issue Date: October 6, 1967

 Color: Bright greenish blue, green and red brown

 The Kingdom of Sweden had ruled Finland since the 13th century.
-In 1742, during Russian occupation in the Russo-Swedish War, the first recorded mention of Finnish independence was made.
+In 1742, during the Russian occupation in the Russo-Swedish War, the first recorded mention of Finnish independence was made.
 At that time, Empress Elizabeth of Russia spoke to the people of Finland in the Finnish language telling them to create a Finland that was independent from Sweden and Russia.
-Some steps were taken – a duke was elected – but no further action was taken.
+A duke was elected – but no further action was taken.

 Then in 1808, the Finnish War broke out between Russia and Sweden.
 In the end, Russia took control of Finland and established it as the Grand Duchy of Finland in 1809.
 Under Russian rule, Finland developed governing bodies and was “elevated as a nation among nations.”
 Finland also began to develop a national identity – encouraging the people to use the Finnish language instead of Swedish and adopting their own currency.

 However, by the early 1900s, tensions began to rise between Finland and Russia.
 Russia ordered changes to the Finnish army, demanding that they only fight to defend Finland, but that they might also be called on to fight for Russia on any front.
 A resistance movement formed to combat Russian rule.
 During the Russo-Japanese War, they unsuccessfully attempted to smuggle a large number of guns by steamship.
 Later that year, the Finnish general strike briefly stopped the Russification of Finland.